Anaphylaxis

 Treatment and Prevention

 If you (or anyone you are with) begin to have an allergic reaction, call for medical help to get to the closest emergency room.
-The sooner the reaction is treated, the less severe it is likely to become.
+The sooner the reaction is treated, the less severe it is

 Your physician may give an epinephrine (adrenalin) shot to relieve breathing problems and improve circulation, and other medications such as antihistamines (that reduce swelling and itch) or steroids (that further reduce the allergic response).